barbarer/py4e-int/_sources/files/mixedupCode.rst

     # open the file for reading
     inFile = open("uspoll.txt","r")
     =====
-    # while there is another line
+    # for each line in the file
     for line in inFile:
     =====
         # split at the :